Understanding tides in flats fishing is crucial to success. Flats fishing is highly dependent on the tidal movement and its effects on the ecosystem.

 By choosing the right tackle, bait, and fishing techniques, you can improve your odds of having a successful day of flats fishing.
 Keep in mind the tips we’ve discussed in this post to increase your chances of catching that trophy fish.

-See also How to Plan a Successful Flats Fishing Trip?
+See also How to Find Flats Fishing Charters And Guides in My Area?

 Tidal Flats Fishing Strategies